 Revenue forecasts from Digi-Capital are equally optimistic, reporting an estimated growth to $108 billion for AR and VR by 2021.

 While you might think it’s a bit early to jump on the bandwagon, don’t shy away too soon.
-Forbes Global shows that up to 30% of consumer-facing brands will experiment with virtual reality marketing in 2017.
+Forbes Global shows that up to 30% of consumer-facing brands will experiment with virtual reality marketing.